stimulusreflex/stimulus_reflex/README.md

 # StimulusReflex

-## Effortlessly create interactive and reactive UIs with a standard Rails app
+__Effortlessly create rich interactive UIs with standard Rails... no need for a complex frontend framework.__

 #### Server side reactive behavior for Stimulus